HiraokaHyperTools/iTextSharp-LGPL/README.md

 # iTextSharp (LGPL / MPL)

-This is a private repository of `iTextSharp-LGPL`.
+This is a private repository of `HiraokaHyperTools.iTextSharp-LGPL`.